Forestry in a treeless land 2017

 Forestry education at the Agricultural University of Iceland

 The Agricultural University of Iceland, with its main campus at Hvanneyri in West Iceland, started a forestry degree programme in 2004.
 This marked the first time that university level education in forestry was offered in Iceland and was a milestone for Icelandic forestry.
 The first foresters with an Icelandic BSc in forestry graduated in spring 2007 and the first MSc degree was awarded in autumn of 2008.
+The Agricultural University also offers sub-university level courses and continuing education in forestry, where forest owners and others can improve their knowledge and technical competence.

 The beginnings of forest industry